fergalk/chaoslambda-py/README.md

 This is a [Chaos Monkey](https://github.com/Netflix/chaosmonkey) implementation for AWS Lambda, written in Python.

-Chaos lambda randomly terminates EC2 instances in autoscaling groups.
+Chaos lambda can either terminate random instances in specified auto scaling groups, or random instances in the AWS account.

 # TODO
 - deployment script/cloudformation template